 - Be a current, full-time classroom teacher in a New York City Public School

-- Have completed three years or more of full-time teaching in a New York City public school as of September 2019.
+- Have completed three years or more of full-time teaching in a New York City public school.

 Please note: This opportunity is intended to build a community of best practices for full-time classroom teachers.
 School staff other than full-time classroom teachers (i.e. substitute teachers, administrators, counselors, principals, etc.) are not eligible to apply.

 Theme: The Power of Stories: Contemporary Art, Identity, and Race

 Travel for this program is currently postponed until summer 2022.

 - Dates in Berlin: July 6 - 13, 2020